Analyst reviewing weighted user data on a laptop in an office

 100% Buyer Side Independent

-SAP Full User Equivalents convert your named users into weighted units by role type, so the cost tracks the mix of advanced and light users, not the raw headcount.
-Classify users to the lowest role that fits, and the FUE total falls.
+SAP Full User Equivalents convert your named users into weighted units by role, so the cost tracks the mix of advanced and light users rather than the raw headcount you happen to carry.

 Key takeaways